Welcome to Index Busters!

 Index Busters’ Friends

-And Balsa is our friend — he’s a Ph.D. candidate and aspiring indexer.
-While he trains to be a professional indexer, he helps us with our admin work and marketing.
+And Balsa is our friend — he’s a Ph.D. candidate and associate indexer.
+While he is building his portfolio, he helps us with our admin work and marketing.
 He also communicates directly with authors, so you might hear from him!